10/20/2021

 Conference Facilitator

-From Wolf Research, we have Hunter Kaye.
-Please go ahead.
+from Wolf Research.
+We have Hunter K. Please go ahead.

 speaker

 Hey, good morning.
-So it seems like after Labor Day a lot of folks went back to the office and they're excited to be there and now it kind of feels like people are working from home a little bit more again because they realize that commuting is really not fun.
+So it seems like after Labor Day, a lot of folks went back to the office and they were excited to be there.
+And now it kind of feels like people are working from home a little bit more again because they realize that commuting is really not fun.
 I'm kind of wondering if you're expecting that with business travel next year, Scott.
-Like are you expecting this big pop in pent up business travel demand that everyone's all excited to get back on the road and you're 100% recovered and then maybe slowly it sort of bleeds back to like a lower watermark as the year progresses and sort of the euphoria wears off?
+Like, are you expecting this big pop in pent-up business travel demand that everyone's all excited to get back on the road and you're 100% recovered and then maybe slowly sort of bleeds back to like a lower watermark as the year progresses as sort of the euphoria wears off?

 speaker

-Hunter, I would say what I would say is that the Delta variant clearly delays some offices return.
-United today is here in the Willis Tower.
-So we're all back in our office and when we talk to our corporate clients, we definitely see a hot spot.
-Some are in and some are not.
-But people are generally more and more returning to their offices and what we've been told, although look it changes depending on the week, is that we should expect really an acceleration of business traffic next year with a lot of pent up demand.
-We have a lot of clients that need to get back on the road and they're anxious to do so and when they do so they're glad they have done it.
+What I would say is that the Delta variant clearly delayed some offices' return.
+United today is here in the Willis Tower, so we're all back in our office.
+And when we talk to our corporate clients, we definitely see a hot spot.
+So some are in and some are not.
+But people are generally more and more returning to their offices of our end.
+And what we've been told, although, look, it changes depending on the week, is that we should expect really an acceleration of business traffic next year with a lot of things at command.
+We have a lot of clients. that need to get back on the road.
+And they're anxious to do so, and when they do so, they're glad they have done it.
 And I know I'm excited to get back on the road and have been traveling a lot more in the last few weeks.
-So a lot, you know, it's a TVD.
-I can't exactly answer that question other than the feedback we get.
-It's going to be very strong.
+It's a TBD.
+I can't exactly answer that question other than the feedback we get is it's going to be very strong.
 We also expect consumer demand next year after being not able to travel as they would like for almost two years.
-We think it's going to be really strong including here domestically by the way.
-We believe our profit maximizing opportunities are across the Atlantic right now and to India and Africa and the Middle East.
-But we also think there's going to be a domestic recovery that's really significant and strong and in fact hopefully by February, March, April it's going to overcome this much higher price of fuel.
-And that's the directory on.
-We feel good about it and that's our plan.
+We think it's going to be really strong, including here domestically, by the way.
+We believe our profit-maximizing opportunities are across the Atlantic right now, into India and Africa and the Middle East.
+But we also think there's going to be a domestic recovery that's really significant and strong.
+And in fact, hopefully, by February, March, April, it's going to overcome this much higher price of fuel.
+And that's the trajectory we're on.
+We feel good about it.
+And that's our plan.

 speaker

-And then how do you expect Andrew corporates to book travel in 2023?
-I know that there's a lot of direct bookings right now and 22 is probably going to be weird too but is 2023 going to look like 2019?
-Are you going to have the same mix of GDS channel and TMC is just as relevant?
+Okay.
+And then how do you expect, Andrew, corporates to book travel in 2023?
+I know that there's a lot of direct bookings right now.
+And 22 is probably going to be weird, too.
+But Is 2023 going to look like 2019?
+Are you going to have the same mix of GDS channel and TMC just as relevant?
 How do you expect that to shake out long term?

 speaker

-You know long term I don't know.
-Technology is changing rapidly but what I would say is we have really great TMC partners and they greatly help us reach our SME market and we use the GDS just to provide all that content and we do so successfully and in agreement with our major GDS contractors up until this point.
+You know, long-term, I don't know.
+Technology is changing rapidly, but what I would say is we have really great CMC partners, and they greatly help us reach our SME market, and we use the GDSs to provide all that content, and we do so successfully and in agreement with our major GDS contractors up until this point.
 I don't expect any radical changes.
-Clearly there are those in the distribution network that would like to do things slightly different and we'll let those companies and those agencies tell us what they would like and we'll do our best obviously with all of our clients and all of our customers to give them the best customer service we possibly can but I do believe the TMC and GDS model are really strong and help deliver high quality revenue to United Airlines.
+Clearly, there are those in the distribution network that would like to do things slightly different, and we'll let those companies and those agencies tell us what they would like, and we'll do our best, obviously, with all of our clients and all of our customers to give them the best customer service we possibly can.
+But I do believe the TMC and GDS model are really strong and help deliver high-quality revenue to United Airlines.

 speaker